acmacalister/Rogue/README.md

-# Rouge
+# Rogue

 Framework Manager for Swift projects in Swift.
-The reason we chose the name Rouge is twofold.
-The first and most important is we are going rouge until the Cocoapods team is able to bring support for Swift libraries.
-The second is Rouge is a X-Men with the power to absorb others' skills and abilities, much like open source projects.
+The reason we chose the name rogue is twofold.
+The first and most important is we are going rogue until the Cocoapods team is able to bring support for Swift libraries.
+The second is Rogue is a X-Men with the power to absorb others' skills and abilities, much like open source projects.

 ## Features